Mobile Home Living

 I am not a fan of the flooring and the countertop combination.
 It’s just too much of one color for me, I guess.

-Palm harbor manufactured home design-kitchen
+palm harbor manufactured home design-kitchen

 No VOG panels is a real plus!
 Not sure how I feel about carpet at the breakfast bar.

-Palm harbor manufactured home design-dining room
+palm harbor manufactured home design-dining room

 A Master Bedroom Suite That Has It All